solon/HardDrivin/README.markdown

 ## Tweet Display (Processing)

-This Processing sketch displays the tweets that control the cars.
+The Processing sketch in `Processing\HardDrivinDisplay\HardDrivinDisplay.pde` displays the tweets that control the cars.